MHeironimus/ArduinoJoystickLibrary/README.md

 ### Microsoft Windows
 On Microsoft Windows machines, this is typically `%userprofile%\Documents\Arduino\libraries`.
 The `deploy.bat` file can be executed to install the Joystick folder on Microsoft Windows machines (assuming a default Arduino installation).
 ### Linux
 On Linux machines, this is typically `$HOME/Arduino/libraries`.
 The `deploy.sh` file can be executed to install the Joystick folder on Linux machines (assuming a default Arduino installation).
+[Thanks to @Nihlus (Jarl Gullberg) for his help with this.]

 ## Examples
 The following example Arduino sketch files are included in this library: